 When conducting research, maintaining the anonymity of participants is a crucial ethical practice.

 This problem does not plague researchers as much in quantitative data analyses.
 The focus is on how the answers respondents give contribute to a bigger data set.
-Hence, while demographic markers matter, participants’ personal characteristics are not significant, and subjects can take part in a study without having to provide personally identifiable information such as their name and where the work.
+Hence, while demographic markers matter, participants’ personal characteristics are not significant, and subjects can take part in a study without providing personally identifiable information such as their name and where the work.

 Quantitative data analysis holds weight.
 Scientists, academics, and policymakers extensively use it to identify problems confronting society and find effective solutions by ascribing meaning to the information this kind of research generates.